 However, one of the ways you can know you’re in love is when you feel secure enough to know that disagreement is not going to spell disaster for your relationship.
 This doesn’t just apply to frivolous fun like coffee and music but to the big things too: if you know you can raise conflicting matters without fear or worry, and if you trust you’ll be able to work together to find a solution that works for you both (as opposed to there being an argument ‘winner’), then your relationship is in a great place.
 In fact, there’s a good chance you’re love.6

 5. You make time to look after your own needs as well as theirs

 And so we come to perhaps the most important statement of all to agree with.
 For, before you can give love to anyone else you must first love yourself.
 If you don’t; if you are wanting your relationship to fill some aching emotional void in yourself, then you will have a hard time moving past neediness and infatuation and into a place of real, reciprocal love.7

 This doesn’t of course mean you shouldn’t be vulnerable towards your partner, nor that you should ignore the needs of the relationship or always put your own desires before theirs.
 What it does mean is that you should take responsibility for your own happiness while also encouraging your partner to do the same.
 Essentially, it boils down to the difference between wanting and needing your partner – if it’s love, it’s far more likely to be the former.

-In other words, if you have the drive to make yourself happy without your partner, the relationship security to let your partner be happy without you, and the friendship bond that nonetheless makes you want to enjoy this happiness together, then it's almost certain you've found yourself a crazy little thing called love.
+In other words, if you have the drive to make yourself happy without your partner, the relationship security to let your partner be happy without you, and the friendship bond that nonetheless makes you want to enjoy this happiness together, then it’s almost certain you’ve well and truly fallen in love.